5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

   InfoAfterFile: "ReadMe_After.txt";
 ~~~

-Inno supports multilingual  installations.
-However, this is beyond the scope of this chapter.
+Inno supports multilingual installations but this is beyond the scope of this chapter.
 We define just one language here.
 The parameters for a single language must be defined on a single line but you can avoid very long lines by splitting them with a `\` at the end of a line as shown above.

-While the two parameters `Name` and `MessageFile` are mandatory the other three parameters are optional:
+While the two parameters `Name` and `MessageFile` are required, the other three parameters are optional:

 * `LicenseFile`
 * `InfoBeforeFile`
 * `InfoAfterFile`

-When we execute `Setup.exe` you will see when exactly the contents of them is displayed.
-Note that if `LicenseFile` is defined the user must accept the conditions, otherwise she cannot go ahead.
+When we execute `Setup.exe` you will see when exactly their content is displayed.
+If `LicenseFile` is defined the user must accept the conditions before installation completes.

 ### The section [Registry]{#registry}